edgexfoundry/edgex-examples/deployment/helm/README.md

 ## Test EdgeX

-EdgeX on kubernetes using NodePort type to expose services by default,You can use ping command to test whether the EdgeX services start successfully.
+EdgeX on kubernetes using NodePort type to expose services by default.
+You can use ping command to test whether the EdgeX services start successfully.

 The ping command format:
 ```bash